Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 - In cases where a spout is visible, it is included in the bounding box
 - If only the fluke is visible, whereas the rest of the body is under the water, the fluke is annotated, too.

+### Gloves
+- When overlapping, pairs of gloves are annotated as one instance, otherwise separately